 Under the acquisition method of accounting, the total purchase price is allocated to the tangible and identified intangible assets acquired and liabilities assumed based on their preliminary fair values as of the date of the acquisition.
 The preliminary purchase price allocation below has been prepared based on preliminary estimates of fair value using the estimated financial statements of MHPS as of December 31, 2016, 35.
 Fraudulent transactions in 2015 prepared in accordance with USGAAP.
 As of the date of these and insurance indemnity in 2016 financial statements.
 Konecranes has not yet completed the On August 14, 2015, Konecranes announced that one of detailed valuation studies necessary to conclude on the fair its foreign subsidiaries had become a victim of a fraud.
 The value of MHPS assets to be acquired and the liabilities to be perpetrators had through identity theft and other fraudulent assumed and the related allocations of purchase price.
 Thereactions managed to induce the subsidiary to make unwarfore, the allocation of the purchase price to acquired intangible ranted payments in a total amount of up to EUR 17 million.
 This assets is based on preliminary fair value estimates and subject amount was booked as other operating expenses in the third to final management analysis, with the assistance of third party guarter of 2015. valuation advisors, following the completion of the acquisition.
-Konecranes has received an insurance indemnity of EUR The preliminary intangible asset values and their useful lives could be affected by a variety of factors that may become known to Konecranes only upon access to additional information and/or changes in these factors that may occur prior to the effective time of the acquisition.
+Konecranes has received an insurance indemnity of EUR The preliminary intangible asset values and their useful lives 10 million, which was the maximum sum insured and returned could be affected by a variety of factors that may become funds of EUR 0.3 million.
+Konecranes has recorded the insurknown to Konecranes only upon access to additional informaance indemnity as other operating income to its result for the tion and/or changes in these factors that may occur prior to second guarter of 2016. the effective time of the acquisition.
 The preliminary estimated intangible assets consist of customer relationships, developed technology, sales order backlog, and trade name.
 The preliminary useful lives range between one year and fifteen years.
 The preliminary fair values of the intangibles were based primarily on current estimates of MHPS's expected future cash flows and may change as estimates and assumptions are refined.
 Additional intangible asset classes may be identified as the valuation process continues.